 Tip #5: Get them in the seat-belt habit.

 Few kids will ride a bike without wearing a helmet, but they’re less conscientious about using seatbelts.
 While seatbelt use reached a record high of 87% in 2013 and 2014, the U.S. Department of Transportation found that teens use seatbelts less than other age groups.
 Seatbelts reduce risk of death in a crash by 45% and of moderate-to-critical injury by 50%.
 So get them in the habit: everyone buckle up before starting the car.

 To reduce bad decisions, make it easy for your teens to call home for the Mom & Dad Taxi Service – any time.
 Teens hear “don’t drink and drive” all the time.
 But even if they’re not drinking, they may find themselves in situations where their driver is.
 Make sure your kids know they can avoid getting into a vehicle with a drunk driver, and that they can count on you for a safe ride no matter what.

 Tip #7: Be a non-aggressive driver – and set an example.

 Perhaps the most overlooked, but arguably most important action a parent can take to keep their teens safer behind the wheel is to walk the walk.
 The Automobile Association of America reported that 56% of car accidents are the result of aggressive driving.
-If you lash out, tailgate, cut someone off or drive angry, your kids may mimic your behavior.
-Instead, teach them how to remain and avoid aggressive drivers.
+If you lash out, tailgate, cut someone off or drive angrily, your kids may mimic your behavior.
+Instead, teach them how to remain calm and avoid aggressive drivers.

 Nationwide offers insurance that can cater to your family’s needs, and offers discounts of up to 15% for good students.
 Visit Nationwide’s auto insurance page to explore our offerings.